LispCookbook/cl-cookbook/web.md

 can, say, define a new route and try it right away, there is no need to restart any running server.
 We can change and compile *one function at a time* (the usual `C-c C-c` in Slime) and try it.
 The feedback is immediate.
-We can choose the degree of interactivity: the web server can catch exceptions and fire the interactive debugger, or print lisp backtraces on the browser, or display a 404 error page and print logs on standard output.
+We can choose the degree of interactivity: the web server can refuse to handle exceptions and fire the interactive debugger instead, or handle them and print lisp backtraces on the browser, or display a 404 error page and print logs on standard output.
 The ability to build self-contained executables eases deployment tremendously (compared to, for example, npm-based apps), in that we just copy the executable to a server and